 Hydrogen peroxide has been used successfully for monogenean removal; however, high doses 300–560 mg/L (ppm) for 10 minutes are required.
 Some fishes may be intolerant of such high doses, so hydrogen peroxide should be used with extreme caution.
-Hydrogen peroxide is FDA-approved for use in freshwater-reared salmonids, walleye, and freshwater-reared warmwater finfish for certain bacterial infections; however, it is not FDA approved for treatment of monogeneans (see UF/IFAS Fact Sheet FA157 Use of Hydrogen Peroxide in Finfish Aquaculture).
+Hydrogen peroxide is FDA-approved for use in freshwater-reared salmonids, walleye, and freshwater-reared warmwater finfish for certain bacterial infections.
+It is also FDA approved for treatment of Gyrodactylus spp. on freshwater-reared salmonids (see UF/IFAS Fact Sheet FA157 Use of Hydrogen Peroxide in Finfish Aquaculture).

 In marine systems, copper sulfate treatments applied at 0.2 mg/L active copper ion for up to three weeks are helpful in controlling but not eliminating capsalid monogeneans.
 Although copper is reported to be toxic to elasmobranchs, such as sharks and rays, it is often used to treat them for parasites.
 Copper is lethal to many invertebrates; some elasmobranchs and other fish species are more sensitive, so it should be used with caution.
 Copper sulfate is not FDA approved, but its use is currently allowed under regulatory action deferred status.